 Welcome to our Humanities Page.
 Here you will find information and links to websites to support the topics covered in different year groups throughout the year.

-On the 23rd October, all children in years 4 and 5 will visit the Theate Royal in Wakefield to watch a showing of Private Peaceful.
+All children in years 4 and 5 will visit the Theate Royal in Wakefield to watch a showing of Private Peaceful.

 Commemorating the 100th year anniversary of the end of World War One, Private Peaceful relives the life of Private Tommo Peaceful, a young soldier awaiting the firing squad at dawn.
 During the night he looks back at his short but joyful past growing up in rural Devon: his exciting first days at school; the accident in the forest that killed his father; his adventures with Molly, the love of his life; and the battles and injustices of war that brought him to the front line.